arytontediarjo/PDKitRotationFeatures/README.md

 <b> Author: Aryton Tediarjo, Larsson Omberg </b>

-This repository is used for retrieving gait features from accelerometer and gyroscope based on external libraries and research implementations.
+This repository is used for retrieving gait features from accelerometer and gyroscope sensor data based on PDKit walking features with some extra functionality and QC filtering (rotation and variance cutoff).

 ## Added Functionality
 - Additional PDKit Error Handling